metal-stack/pixie/cmd/pixiecore/README.md

 Pixiecore binary makes the overall binary fall under the terms of the GPLv2.
 See the LICENSE file in this directory for that license.

-If you want an Apache-licensed build, check the "pixiecore" directory one level up for a build that doesn't embed iPXE (you have to supply iPXE binaries at runtime).
+If you want an Apache-licensed build, check the "pixiecore-apache2" directory one level up for a build that doesn't embed iPXE (you have to supply iPXE binaries at runtime).